Berserker66/ALttPEntranceRandomizer/README.md

 # [Archipelago](https://archipelago.gg) ![Discord Shield](https://discordapp.com/api/guilds/731205301247803413/widget.png?style=shield)

 Archipelago provides a generic framework for developing multiworld capability for game randomizers.
+In all cases, presently, Archipelago is also the randomizer itself.

-Presently, the following games are supported:
+Currently, the following games are supported:
 * The Legend of Zelda: A Link to the Past

 For setup and instructions check out our [tutorials page](https://archipelago.gg/tutorial).